andersao/l5-repository/README.md

 #### Defining rules in the repository

-Alternatively , instead of using a class to define its validation rules, you can set your rules directly into the rules repository property , it will have the same effect Validation class
+Alternatively, instead of using a class to define its validation rules, you can set your rules directly into the rules repository property, it will have the same effect as a Validation class.

 ```php
 use Prettus\Repository\Eloquent\BaseRepository;